therealsphinx/support.balsamiq.com/content/installation/commandline.md

 To uninstall Mockups 3 for Desktop, enter the following commands into an elevated Command Prompt.

 `wmic
-product where name=”Balsamiq Mockups 3” call uninstall /nointeractive`
+product where name="Balsamiq Mockups 3" call uninstall /nointeractive`

 * * *